mbalavamsi/Skill/README.md

 # Skill
 Early foot

-Starting to experience new tech.
+Starting to experience the new tech.